We have a strong complaint & compliance rules, policies & strategies for our customers.

 SKILL SCENARIOS TO BE ABLE TO DEMONSTRATE

-The ability to swim is one of the most important prerequisites for becoming a certified lifeguard.
-You must be able to swim breaststroke and freestyle, and have the stamina to swim long distances during the testing process.
-The swim event includes 300 yards (approximately 275 meters) of non-stop swimming: 100 yards (approximately 91 meters) of front drag, 100 yards (approximately 91 meters) of breaststroke and another 100 yards (approximately 91 meters) of any freestyle or chest blow.
+The ability to swim is one of the most important prerequisites for obtaining a lifeguard certification.
+You must be able to swim breaststroke and freestyle and have the stamina to swim long distances.

 In addition to proficiency in swimming, you will also need to demonstrate strong emergency medical skills.
-For this test, you will receive training in standard first aid, cardiopulmonary resuscitation (CPR), and will be taught how to use an automated external defibrillator (AED).
-These skills will be assessed through drills conducted both in and out of the water.
+For this test, you will receive training in standard first aid, and cardiopulmonary resuscitation (CPR), and will be taught how to use an automated external defibrillator (AED).

 You will also be given a written exam.
 This test will verify your proficiency in a variety of lifeguard related rules.
 A score of 80 percent or higher is required on the written exam.